PHYS3888/Tutorial_ComplexNetworks/README.md

 Use the `sum()` command to count the total number of edges.
 Do you need to divide this number by 2?
 Why/why not?

+:question::question::question: How many edges are in the _C. elegans_ connectome?

 #### In-degree, `kIn`, and out-degree, `kOut`